Common Signs and Indicators Of Stress

 Stress can exhibit itself in several ways, be they emotional, physical, in our behaviours or thoughts.
 These can include:

 What Causes Stress

 Stress is often thought of as a negative process but the ability to feel and react to stress is an essential protective mechanism, which in times of danger or harm, enables us to rapidly react.
 Stress becomes unhelpful when the body constantly reacts as if it were in danger triggered by daily life events such as:

 - Work demands and pressures

 Some stress is good as it can be motivating and enable us to achieve things in a specified period.
 When stress continues for long periods it becomes ‘chronic’, straining the body’s immune system and can lead to health problems.
 Hence we need to monitor and manage our stress levels.

-Post-traumatic stress disorder (PTSD) or complex PTSD occur when we experience a single or recurring traumatic events beyond the everyday experiences of normal life.
-These can include a car accident, mugging, rape, sexual abuse and military combat. .
+Post-traumatic stress disorder (PTSD) or complex PTSD occurs when we experience a single or recurring traumatic events beyond the everyday experiences of normal life.
+These can include a car accident, mugging, rape, sexual abuse and military combat.

 How Can Psychotherapy & Counselling Help?